Authentication and security

 Set up MFA

-To set up MFA, navigate to your user profile and select Security settings and open the authenticator setup option.
+To set up MFA, open Profile > Two-factor and select the authenticator setup option.
 You will be guided through the setup process, which typically involves scanning a QR code with an authenticator app on your mobile device.
 Popular authenticator apps include Google Authenticator, Microsoft Authenticator, and Authy.

 Recovery codes

 During MFA setup, you will be provided with recovery codes.
-These tokens can be used to access your account if you lose access to your authenticator device.
-Store these tokens in a secure location.
-Each backup token can only be used once.
+These codes can be used to access your account if you lose access to your authenticator device.
+Store them in a secure location.
+Each recovery code can only be used once.

 Turn off MFA